© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval cross immediately south of Gumstool Bridge is a scheduled monument protected by Historic England under reference 1019843.
 View the official record →

-The medieval cross immediately south of Gumstool Bridge is a standing cross of medieval date located in Wiltshire.
+The medieval cross immediately south of Gumstool Bridge is a stone monument of the medieval period situated in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019843.

 Medieval cross immediately south of Gumstool Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019843.